chrismadufor/Pro-Cleaners/README.md

 # Pro-Cleaners
-Landing page for a cleaning service
+Landing page for a cleaning service.
+Pretty simple site.
+Only functionality is that the details filled in the form are alerted to the user on submission